How do I share manual Amazon RDS DB snapshots or Aurora DB cluster snapshots with another AWS account?

 - Choose Save.

-- To stop sharing a snapshot with an AWS Account, select the Delete check box next to the account ID from the Manage Snapshot Permissions pane, and then choose Save.
+- To stop sharing a snapshot with an AWS Account, select the Delete check box next to the account ID from the Manage Snapshot Permissions pane.

-To restore a DB instance or DB cluster from a shared snapshot by using the AWS Command Line Interface (AWS CLI) or Amazon RDS API, you must specify the full Amazon Resource Name (ARN) of the shared snapshot as the snapshot identifier.
+You can restore a DB instance or DB cluster from a shared snapshot by using the AWS CLI or Amazon RDS API.
+To do this, you must specify the full Amazon Resource Name (ARN) of the shared snapshot as the snapshot identifier.